-- What made the volunteer teaching by the nominee memorable/outstanding and more effective compared to other teachers in your experience?
+- What made the nominee’s volunteer teaching memorable/outstanding and more effective than that of other teachers.

-- How have the characteristics of the nominee that have made him/her a role model influenced your own clinical practice and teaching?
+- How the characteristics that made the nominee a role model influenced the nominator’s clinical practice and teaching.

-- Based on your observations of the nominee's interactions with patients, what is his/her their approach to (or philosophy) of patient care?
+- Based on observations of the nominee's interactions with patients, what the nominee’s approach to (or philosophy) of patient care is.

 - How much time the nominee devotes to volunteer teaching of trainees.